ajgiuliani/MSj.jl/README.md

 ms1 = msJ.msfilter(filename)
 ms2 = msJ.msfilter(scans)
 ```
-The `msfilter` functions return an MSscans structure (! notice the s) which is similar to the previous MSscan structure, but keeps tracks of the individual scans used to get the average.
-Some fields, such as num, now become vectors.
+The `msfilter` functions return an `MSscans` structure (! notice the s at the end) which is similar to the previous `MSscan` structure, but keeps tracks of the individual scans used to get the average.
+Some fields, such as `num`, now become vectors.

 ### Filters
-Chromatogram and average mass spectra may be filtered to the structure fields, such as
+Chromatogram and average mass spectra may be filtered to the structure fields, such as:

 ```julia
 msJ.msfilter(filename, msJ.Precursor(1255.5))             # where 1255.5 is the m/z ratio of the precursor